Mo0Hanned/AI-Driven-Ride-Optimization/README.md

 - **Decision Engine (Profit Planner):** A complex strategic engine that analyzes all zones simultaneously to generate a multi-fleet repositioning plan, telling drivers exactly where to move to maximize overall network profit.
 - **Geospatial Integration:** All endpoints natively return GeoJSON `shp_file` coordinates for seamless frontend map rendering.

+## ☁️ Cloud Infrastructure & Deployment

+This project is fully containerized and deployed in a production-like environment:
+- **Containerization:** The entire application, dependencies, and ML artifacts are packaged into a single image hosted on **Docker Hub** (`mohanedm/ride-app`).
+- **Cloud Hosting:** Deployed on an **AWS EC2** instance running Ubuntu.
+- **Networking:** Accessible via a custom domain (`smart-fleet.me`) bound to an AWS Elastic IP for static routing, with configured AWS Security Groups handling port forwarding.

 ## 🏗️ Architecture

 The codebase strictly adheres to **Clean Architecture** principles to ensure maintainability, scalability, and robust error handling.